W. Michael Blumenthal Academy

 © Jewish Museum Berlin, photo: Jens Ziehe

-Besides the auditorium and open-access library with adjoining reading room, the academy houses rooms for education work – work space for guest students, offices, seminar and meeting rooms.
+Besides the auditorium and open-access library with adjoining reading room, the W. Michael Blumenthal Academy houses rooms for education work – work space for guest students, offices, seminar and meeting rooms.
 Through the library cube, a bypass separated from the open-access library by a glass wall leads into the archive area with archive depots, work spaces for visiting scientists, offices, and seminar rooms.
 The "Diaspora Garden" can be found in the courtyard between the building elements.

 The Diaspora Garden

 The Diaspora Garden in the W. Michael Blumenthal Academy’s inner courtyard serves as a space for exchange and reflection, as well as for learning and creating as part of educational programs at the Jewish Museum Berlin.
 Designed by artists from "atelier le balto" landscape architects, the Diaspora Garden reflects aspects of life in the Diaspora.